MaksItKotik/MaksItKotik/README.md

-- Hi, I'm Maks.
+- Hi, I'm Max.
-I'm softwareengineer
+I'm Software Developer

 <!---
 MaksItKotik/MaksItKotik is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.